Central $L$-values of newforms and local polynomials: Introduction and statement of results

-(simply because $f_{1,32,D,D_0}$ must be some multiple of $f$).
-The theory of locally harmonic Maass forms is well-suited to detect the vanishing of this Poincar\'e series.
-Using its locally harmonic lift $\mathcal F_{ 0,32,D,D_0}$, the structure of general locally harmonic Maass forms gives us a decomposition into three pieces, namely a holomorphic part, a non-holomorphic part, and a local polynomial:
+The theory of locally harmonic Maass forms is well-suited to detect the vanishing of $f_{1,32,D,D_0}$.
+Using its locally harmonic lift $\mathcal F_{0,32,D,D_0}$, it decomposes into three pieces, namely a holomorphic part, a non-holomorphic part, and a so-called local polynomial $P_{k,32,D,D_0}$ (see \eqref{locPolydefn}).
+In other words, we have

-where $\alpha, \beta \in \R$ are constants (depending on the parameters), and where $P_{k,32,D,D_0}$ is an explicit\footnote{ We refer the reader to Section \ref{sec:locallyHMF} for explicit definitions to avoid technicalities in the introduction.} (locally defined) polynomial.
+where $\alpha, \beta$ are constants depending on the parameters (see Proposition \ref{prop:Fcsplitting}).
+Note that both the holomorphic part and the non-holomorphic part arise from the \emph{same} cusp form $f_{1,32,D,D_0}$.
 This is the analogue of \eqref{HMFDecomp} above for harmonic Maass forms.
 One can think of this decomposition as trading exponential growth at the cusps for discontinuities on the upper half-plane given by the local polynomial.
 Since the left-hand side is always modular, and the integrals in the first two terms on the right-hand side vanish if and only if $f_{1,32,D,D_0}$ does, \eqref{Lvanishfvanish} and \eqref{Fdecomp3pieces} allow one to conclude that

-Ordinary polynomials cannot be modular (apart from constant functions in weight $0$), as is easy to show.
-There do exist local polynomials which are modular on a congruence subgroup, but this modularity condition is very restrictive (see \cite{BK} for a general discussion and classifications of such objects).
+Ordinary polynomials cannot be modular (apart from constant functions in weight $0$).
+However, there do exist local polynomials which are modular on a congruence subgroup, but this modularity condition is very restrictive (see \cite{BK} for a general discussion and classifications of such objects).
 Picking $D_0=-3$, these ideas, along with technical arguments extending Kohnen's work to level 32 and dealing with required analytic continuations in this work, gave a finite test for congruent numbers.

 For comparison and context, we first review Tunnell's original formula.
 For odd $n$ (there is a similar formula for even $n$, which we omit), set

 Then $L(f\otimes \chi_n,1)=0$ (and assuming BSD, $n$ is congruent) if and only if $2A_n=B_n$.
 While this formulas is efficient numerically, it is unlike other formulas in analytic number theory.